william-mba/tailwind-ng/docs/components/dropdown.md

 # Dropdowns

-Use our dropdown and popover components to create dropdown menus for action items and navigation, featuring section dividers, icons, and headers.
+Use dropdown and popover components to create dropdown menus for action items and navigation, featuring section dividers, icons, and headers.

 ## Usage